jumpnow/jumpnowtek-site/_posts/2016-09-20-Using-the-Raspberry-Pi-Hardware-PWM-timers.md

 ## Usage

-Use them the same way you would the standard pwm overlays.
+Use the standard overlays or the *-with-clk* overlays the same way.

 For example to get a hardware timer on GPIO_18 (pin 12) on any RPi, add this to `config.txt`

+4.9 kernel

+    dtoverlay=pwm

+4.4 kernel

     dtoverlay=pwm-with-clk

 On RPi boards with 40 pin headers, you can get two channels with this overlay

+4.9 kernel

+    dtoverlay=pwm-2chan

+4.4 kernel

     dtoverlay=pwm-2chan-with-clk